federicodotta/Brida/README.md

 # Brida 0.2
 Brida 0.2 was presented at Hack In The Box 2018 Amsterdam and includes some new features that speed up dynamical analysis of mobile applications, including:
 - An integrated console in which output from all Frida and Brida hooks are printed
-- An integrated JS editor with Javascript syntax highlighting, in order to be able to add your own Frida exports and Frida hooks directly from Burp Suite
+- An integrated JS editor with Javascript syntax highlighting, in order to be able to add your own Frida exports and Frida hooks directly from Burp Suite.
+The JS editor is based on the great [RSyntaxTextArea](https://github.com/bobbylight/RSyntaxTextArea) of bobbylight
 - An analysis tab, in which you have a tree rapresentation of the binary (Java/OBJC classes and methods, inports/exports) and from which you can graphically add inspection hoooks (that print arguments and return value every time that the hooked function is executed) and tamper hooks (that dinamically change the return value of the hooked function every time that it is executed)

 # Requirements